 Two Joburg women have been left shattered.
 Their rapists are in jail this weekend.
 But the two sisters don’t know who to trust because two of the attackers were uniformed police sergeants.

 “It feels as though I have nowhere to turn to.
-What hope is there for me... men who were supposed to protect me hurt me... they defiled me,” said Katrien* from her lawyer Ian Levitt’s Sandton office on Friday afternoon.
+What hope is there for me... men who were supposed to protect me hurt me... they defiled me,” said Katrien* from her lawyer Ian Levitt’s Sandton office yesterday afternoon.

 This week, police replaced the original investigating officer with an officer from the Independent Complaints Directors (ICD) as detectives search for a further two suspects, who the victims suspect might also be serving police officers.

 Gripping her 24-year-old sister’s hand, the 27-year-old told how the two of them had been stopped on their way home from Montecasino, in the north of Joburg, last Friday night.